triplea-game/triplea/.github/ISSUE_TEMPLATE/map_problem.md

 ---
-name: ⛔ Map Specific Problems
+name: "⛔ Map Specific Problems"
-about: Do not post here, search for a map discussion thread in forums: https://forums.triplea-game.org/category/5/maps-mods
+about: "Do not post here, search for a map discussion thread in forums: https://forums.triplea-game.org/category/5/maps-mods"
 title: ''
 labels: ''
 assignees: ''